Can non-small cell lung cancer be prevented?

 If you stop smoking before a cancer develops, your damaged lung tissue gradually starts to repair itself.
 No matter what your age or how long you’ve smoked, quitting may lower your risk of lung cancer and help you live longer.
-People who stop smoking before age 50 cut their risk of dying in the next 15 years in half compared with those who continue to smoke.
-If you would like help quitting smoking, see our document Guide to Quitting Smoking or call the American Cancer Society at 1-800-227-2345.
+If you would like help quitting smoking, see our Guide to Quitting Smoking or call the American Cancer Society at 1-800-227-2345.

 Radon is an important cause of lung cancer.
 You can reduce your exposure to radon by having your home tested and treated, if needed.
-For more information, see the document Radon.
+For more information, see Radon and Cancer.

 A healthy diet with lots of fruits and vegetables may also help reduce your risk of lung cancer.
 Some evidence suggests that a diet high in fruits and vegetables may help protect against lung cancer in both smokers and non-smokers.
 But any positive effect of fruits and vegetables on lung cancer risk would be much less than the increased risk from smoking.

 Attempts to reduce the risk of lung cancer in current or former smokers by giving them high doses of vitamins or vitamin-like drugs have not been successful so far.
-In fact, some studies have found that beta-carotene, a nutrient related to vitamin A, appears to increase the rate of lung cancer in these people.
+In fact, some studies have found that supplements of beta-carotene, a nutrient related to vitamin A, appear to increase the rate of lung cancer in these people.